Julian Agyeman: Advisory positions

-Agyeman currently sits on the Academic Board of The Centre for the Future of Places (KTH Royal Institute of Technology, Stockholm) and the Board of Directors of EcoDistricts.
-He is also on the Advisory Boards of Shareable, Boston University Initiative on Cities, Institute for Transportation & Development Policy - US, Participatory City, Urban Sharing, Equiticity and Sharecity, and the McConnell Foundation's Cities for People Future Cities Canada programs.
+Agyeman currently sits on the Academic Board of The Centre for the Future of Places (KTH Royal Institute of Technology, Stockholm).
+He is also on the Advisory Boards of Shareable and Boston University Initiative on Cities.
 In November 2021, he was an advisor on Michelle Wu's Transition Committee for her transition into the office of mayor of Boston.
 Additionally, he is a Founding Senior Advisor/Thought Leader at PlacemakingX.